replate-lab/replate/README.md

 This machine combines mains voltage, sustained heat, steam, and a powered blade.

 The heating element is deliberately not hand-wired.
-It is a commercial appliance switched by a solid-state relay, so its factory thermal protection and insulation remain intact — a design decision made specifically to remove the most hazardous fabrication step.
+It is a commercial appliance switched by a solid-state relay, so its factory thermal protection and insulation remain intact — a decision made specifically to remove the most hazardous fabrication step from a student build.
 Beyond that: an independent non-resettable thermal fuse in series with the heater, a residual-current device on the supply, and a hardware lid interlock on the motor that does not depend on firmware.

 Full notes in [`/docs/safety.md`](./docs/safety.md).
 Read them before building from this.